Group Mentoring & The Art of Facilitation

 -

-Intimate groups (18-20 participants) for diversity of perspectives and personal attention.
+16-20 participants with peer-group accountability for diversity of perspectives and personal attention.

 -